DPGAlliance/DPG-Standard/standard-questions.md

 * Project Description: _Include a concise 1-line description for this project._
 * Project Owner: _Please list the primary organization or maintainer of this project i.e. Wikimedia_
 * Project Website URL: _public website_
-* What category best describes this project?: _Select all that apply - Open Source Software, Open Data, Open AI Model, Open Standard, Open Content_
+* What category best describes this project?: _Select all that apply - Open Source Software, Open Datasets, Open AI Model, Open Standard, Open Content Colletions_
 * For Software: Public Repository URL _Required for open source software - link to public repository_

 <table>